-Before I started volunteering, I didn’t do anything at all, just watching TV at home, going out with my friends and that was it.
+Before I started volunteering, I didn’t do anything at all, just watched TV at home, went out with my friends and that was it.
 Now I just feel a lot better.
 When I’m coming down to help the team on Mondays, I always feel so happy - everyone is smiling, there is such a warm atmosphere.

 Volunteering has also made me more confident.
 I was recently asked to do a presentation for the Trust’s Blazing a Trail conference on volunteering in October, which was attended by 200 people.
-I had never done public speaking for such a large audience before!
+I had never attempted public speaking for such a large audience before.
 And because I have dyslexia, it’s difficult for me to read from notes.
 But my manager, Vicki, was awesome.
 She helped me to prepare, and on the day I just stood up on the stage and shared my experience of being a young volunteer.
-Everyone enjoyed it, and people were clapping, said thank you… It felt amazing!
+Everyone enjoyed it, and people were clapping, said thank you.
+It felt amazing.
 I would definitely do it again.

 When I was growing up I wanted to be a carer and a football coach.
 Thanks to volunteering with the Trust, I started to work on a project with an organisation called One Vision, delivering activities for people with disabilities.
 Now I am a supporter worker with them, and we’ve actually started organising football tournaments - so I get to do the two jobs I always dreamed of doing.
 This would never have happened if I hadn’t been volunteering with the Trust.